 Hello and thanks for the lookup.

-I was first licensed as KA8FFC in 1979 in Blissfield Michigan.
-My first rig was a Yaesu FT 901-DM and a Plumbers delight 3 ele tribander with big black traps, I think it was a old Mosley, at 40 feet.
-Upon entering the University of Toledo I sold the rig.
-After graduation I moved to Boulder Colorado and received the call KD0PF as an advanced class operator.
-Then I moved to Omaha, Ne spending 6 years with very little HF from a Kenwood 530 S and a dipole from an apartment.
+In 1979 I lived in Blissfield, MI and was licensed as KA8FFC.
+My first rig was a Yaesu FT 901-DM and antenna was a plumbers delight 3 ele tribander with big black traps, I think it was a old Mosley, it was up 40 feet on a tower errected at age 14 for another radio service.
+Upon entering the University of Toledo I sold the rig and donated the antenna back to general loan out.
+I was able to use the University club station W8HEM.
+After graduation, I moved to Boulder Colorado and received the call KD0PF as an advanced class operator.
+In 1986 I moved to Omaha, Ne spending 6 years with very little HF from a Kenwood 530 S and a dipole from an apartment.

-We made a decision to move north to the Traverse City Area in 2001.
-I sold off the big equipment and only took 50 foot of tower, rotor, 4 ele KT34, homebrewed beverage Control box, and hardline.
+We move north to the Traverse City Area in 2001.
+I sold off the big equipment and took 50 foot of tower, rotor, 4 ele KT34, homebrewed beverage Control box, and hardline.
 We poured the base for the new tower in 2002 and put up 50 feet.
 I had a Yaesu FT-900 and no amp.
 I did not have much time to operate so things went stale until 2009.

 Hope to catch you in on the bands or in the next contest.

 You must be logged in to file a report on this page